Gandi/gandi.cli/gandicli.man.rst

   ``gandi disk list`` show a list of virtual disk.
 Possible options to filter the list are : ``--only-data`` and ``--only-snapshot`` which limit the list to regular disk and to snapshots, ``--attached`` which limit the list to only attached disks, ``--detached`` which limit the list to only detached disks,``--type`` add the type of the virtual disk, ``--id`` add the integer id of each virtual disk, ``--vm`` show the virtual machines by which the disk are used, ``--snapshotprofile`` show the profile of data retention associated, ``--datacenter`` which filter the output according to disk datacenter location and ``--limit INTEGER`` show only a limit amount of disks.

 * ``gandi disk update resource`` modify the options of a virtual disk.
-Possible options are ``--kernel KERNEL`` to setup or update disk kernel, ``--cmdline TEXT`` to change kernel cmdline, ``--name TEXT`` for the label of the virtual disk, ``--size [+]SIZE[M|G|T]`` for the new size of the disk, if optionnal + prefix is provided, size value will be added to current disk size, a size suffix (M for megabytes up to T for terabytes) is optional, megabytes is the default if no suffix is present, ``--snapshotprofile TEXT`` to select a profile of snapshot to apply to the disk for keeping multiple version of data in a timeline, ``--delete-snapshotprofile`` to remove snapshot profile associated to this virtual disk.
+Possible options are ``--kernel KERNEL`` to setup or update disk kernel, ``--cmdline TEXT`` to change kernel cmdline, ``--name TEXT`` for the label of the virtual disk, ``--size [+]SIZE[M|G|T]`` for the new size of the disk, if optional + prefix is provided, size value will be added to current disk size, a size suffix (M for megabytes up to T for terabytes) is optional, megabytes is the default if no suffix is present, ``--snapshotprofile TEXT`` to select a profile of snapshot to apply to the disk for keeping multiple version of data in a timeline, ``--delete-snapshotprofile`` to remove snapshot profile associated to this virtual disk.
 All these modification can be done as background process using the option ``--background`` (or ``--bg``).

 * ``gandi disk attach disk vm`` attach the given disk to the given vm, if the disk is currently attached, it will start by detaching it.
 Possible options: ``--force`` to skip all questions about detaching and attaching; ``--position INTEGER`` (or ``-p``) to specify the position at which the disk should be attached (0 for system disk); ``--read-only`` (or ``-r``) to attach the disk in read-only mode.
 All these modification can be done as background process using the option ``--background`` (or ``--bg``).